John F. Keenan

-John Fontaine Keenan (born November 23, 1929) is a senior United States district judge for the United States District Court for the Southern District of New York.
+John Fontaine Keenan (November 23, 1929 – October 27, 2024) was an American judge for the United States District Court for the Southern District of New York.

-Education and career
+Background

-Born in Manhattan, New York City, New York, Keenan graduated from Regis High School in 1947.
+Born in Manhattan, New York City, on November 23, 1929, Keenan graduated from Regis High School in 1947.
 He received a Bachelor of Business Administration from Manhattan College in 1951.
 He received a Bachelor of Laws from Fordham University School of Law in 1954.
 He was in the United States Army from 1954 to 1956.

+Early career

-He was in private practice of law in New York City in 1956.
+Keenan was in private practice of law in New York City in 1956.
 He was an assistant district attorney of New York County from 1956 to 1976.
 He was an assistant district attorney in charge of Supreme Court Bureau of New York County from 1968 to 1969.
 He was an assistant district attorney in charge of homicide bureau in New York County from 1970 to 1973.
 He was the chief assistant district attorney of Queens County in 1973.
 He was an administrative assistant district attorney in charge of trials in New York County in 1974.
 He was the chief assistant district attorney of New York County from 1974 to 1976.
 He was a deputy state attorney general/special prosecutor of corruption in New York City from 1976 to 1979.

 He was the Chairman and President of New York City Off-Track Betting Corporation from 1979 to 1982.
 He was the criminal justice coordinator of New York City from 1982 to 1983.
 He was a member of the Republican Party.